 The motion handling of the MU9000 is great.
 The response time is fast, resulting in only a very short trail of blur following fast moving objects.
 The TV flickers to dim, so motion isn't as smooth as some other TVs but most people won't notice it.
 Movies from any source can be played smoothly, and the TV is able to interpolate content up to 120Hz for fans of the soap opera effect.

 The MU9000 uses PWM at 120Hz to dim the backlight, starting at 20/20 backlight setting.
 Lowering the setting down to 14/20 lowers backlight amplitude, while lowering it from 13/20 shortens the duty cycle, while amplitude remains constant.
 Backlight that uses PWM results in duplications following moving objects but does clear up motion slightly.
-Unfortunately, the 'LED Clear Motion' option doesn't reduce the BFI frequency and only dims the backlight.
-This is the same behaviour as the MU8000 and Q7F.

 The MU9000 is able to display 24p movies from all sources with the correct cadence.
 To remove judder without adding the soap opera effect, set 'Auto Motion Plus' to 'Custom' and both sliders ('Blur Reduction' and 'Judder Reduction') to 0.
 The 'LED Clear Motion' feature is not related to judder, but to the black frame insertion feature.